Deborah Batts: Early life and education

-Education and career

-Batts received an Bachelor of Arts degree in Government from Radcliffe College in 1969, and a Juris Doctor from Harvard Law School in 1972.
-She subsequently clerked for Judge Lawrence Pierce of the United States district court on which she served as a judge until her death.
+Batts received a Bachelor of Arts degree in government from Radcliffe College in 1969, and a Juris Doctor from Harvard Law School in 1972.
+She subsequently clerked for Judge Lawrence W. Pierce of the United States district court on which she served as a judge until her death.
 She was an Assistant United States Attorney from 1979 to 1984.
-In 1984, she became the first African American faculty member and an associate professor of law at Fordham University School of Law,.
+In 1984, she became the first African American faculty member and an associate professor of law at Fordham University School of Law.
 She was a special associate counsel to the Department of Investigation for New York City from 1990 to 1991.
 Outside of work, Batts dedicated her time to the RISE program, aiming to lower recidivism amongst at-risk offenders and continued to teach at the Fordham University School of Law.

 Federal judicial service

 On January 27, 1994, following the recommendation of Senator Daniel Patrick Moynihan, President Bill Clinton nominated Batts to a seat on the Southern District left open in 1989 when Judge Richard Owen took senior status.
 Batts was confirmed by the United States Senate on May 6, 1994, and received her commission on May 9, 1994.
 She took senior status on April 13, 2012.
 She continued to serve concurrently as an adjunct professor at Fordham University.

 She served until her death on February 3, 2020, from complications during knee surgery.

 On October 3, 2007, Bourne Co.
 Music Publishers filed a lawsuit accusing Family Guy of infringing its copyright on the song "When You Wish Upon a Star", through a parody song titled "I Need a Jew" appearing in the episode "When You Wish Upon a Weinstein".
 Bourne Co., which holds the copyright, alleged the parody pairs a "thinly veiled" copy of their music with antisemitic lyrics.
 Named in the suit were Family Guy creator Seth MacFarlane, 20th Century Fox Film Corp., Fox Broadcasting Co., Cartoon Network, and Walter Murphy; the suit sought to stop the program's distribution and asked for unspecified damages.
 Bourne argued that "I Need a Jew" uses the copyrighted melody of "When You Wish Upon a Star" without commenting on that song, and that it was therefore not a First Amendment-protected parody per the ruling in Campbell v.
 Acuff-Rose Music, Inc. On March 16, 2009, Batts held that Family Guy did not infringe on Bourne's copyright when it transformed the song for comical use in an episode.

-In 2007, Batts was a prominent figure in the litigation over the case of the Central Park Five, rejecting the dismissal of their lawsuit.
+In 2007, Batts was a prominent figure in the litigation over the case of the Central Park Five, permitting the Central Park Five's lawsuit against the City of New York for malicious prosecution and racial discrimination to proceed to trial.

+Personal life

+Batts's siblings included sisters Mercedes Ellington and Denise Batts, and her twin, Diane Batts Morrow.
+She was raised Catholic.